Microsoft Office 365 Tenant to Tenant Migration Step By Step – Detailed Explanation

 A tenant serves as an isolated container for different subscription plans and the licenses assigned within them for respective user accounts.
 When you set up the tenant, you can assign it to a particular geographical location.
 One can have multiple geographical locations set up in a single tenant and can also move them based on their needs.
 In order to keep your tenant ready for users, groups, licenses, and cloud apps, it becomes crucial to prepare and perform your tenant configuration carefully.

 A tenant-to-tenant (T2T) M365 migration transfers data and resources such as users, mailboxes, Teams, SharePoint, OneDrive data, etc to the destination M365 tenant.
 Business Mergers, Divestitures, and Acquisitions are some of the main reasons for M365 tenant migration.
+However, you can not perform Office 365 tenant-to-tenant migration without a tool, and hence, a reliable tool is mentioned above.

 In an organization managing, multiple tenants of the Microsoft 365 suite becomes a monotonous and cumbersome task for IT admins.
-It utilizes the maximum IT resources and staff for ensuring different permissions, and licenses, and performing other day-to-day activities.
+Utilizes the maximum IT resources and staff for ensuring different permissions, and licenses, and performing other day-to-day activities.
 In order to get rid of this, various businesses tend to migrate their tenants to another or single tenant.

 You can find and view your tenant information by following the below steps: